georgemarsh1809/cgi-chat-tool/README.md

 # cgi-chat-tool
 CGI Chat Tool for Uni Project

-Built using JS React, Firebase and ChakraUI.
+Built using React.js, Firebase and ChakraUI.